frctl/fractal.build/docs/guide/04-core-concepts/05-configuration-files.md

 };
 ```

-> As this is JavaScript and not JSON, the exported object doesn't need to conform to the JSON specification's strict syntax rules to do for things like double quoting keys and so on.
+> As this is JavaScript and not JSON, the exported object doesn't need to conform to the JSON specification's strict syntax rules for things like double quoting keys and so on.

 Because it is just a JavaScript file, you can do things like use JavaScript to generate your context data for you, should you need to.
 Additionally, because it is imported as a NodeJS module, you can also `require` any third party NPM modules (or even your own module files) to help with any data-generation - including doing things like fetching data form external APIs.

-See the guide on [Dynamic Context Generation](/docs/guides/dynamic-context.md) for more details on ways to make use of this powerful feature.
+See the {{ link('@context-data', 'context data documentation') }} for more details on ways to make use of this powerful feature.

 ### JSON format